google-ai-edge/mediapipe/mediapipe/docs/install.md

 Note: If you plan to use TensorFlow calculators and example apps, there is a known issue with gcc and g++ version 6.3 and 7.3.
 Please use other versions.

-Note: While Mediapipe configuring TensorFlow with Python 2, if you see the following error:
+Note: While Mediapipe configures TensorFlow, if you see the following error:
-'"/private/var/.../org_tensorflow/third_party/git/git_configure.bzl", line 14,
+`"...git_configure.bzl", line 14, in _fail fail(("%sGit Configuration
-in _fail fail(("%sGit Configuration Error:%s %...)))', please install the python
+Error:%s %...)))`,
-future library by `$ pip install --user future`
+please install the python future library using: `$ pip install --user future`.

 Choose your operating system: